goauthentik/authentik/website/docs/flow/stages/authenticator_validate/index.md

 Requires authentik 2021.12.4
 :::

 Passwordless authentication currently only supports WebAuthn devices, like security keys and biometrics.
+For an alternate passwordless setup, see [Password stage](../password/index.md#passwordless-login), which supports other types.

 To configure passwordless authentication, create a new Flow with the delegation set to _Authentication_.